 An outdoor space is meant for the whole family to enjoy, giving them a chance to get out in the fresh air after being at work, or at school – or just inside – all day.
 When work starts early and finishes late you are likely to get mining syndrome; feel like you never see the sun or even the light of day.
 This is not good for you, but can easily be fixed by creating an outdoor space with comfortable outdoor furniture so you can enjoy being outside in the late evenings or at the weekend.

 If you come home from work and have to start getting the evening meal almost straight away, your time outside will be minimised.
-That is why an outdoor area should include a barbeque, a pizza oven or some other means of cooking.
+That is why an outdoor area should include a barbecue, a pizza oven or some other means of cooking along with some beautiful decking from Decking Sydney.
 You can then get everyone outside to enjoy what’s left of the day while dinner is cooking and you can keep an eye on it and the children as well.

 So what kind of outdoor space would you like?
 Here are 5 choices.